Understanding Emotionally Immature Parenting: Impact and How Therapy Can Help

 Rigid and expects perfection

-High control and following of rules and routine
+High control and adherence to rules and routine

-May shame child for not “doing it right”
+May shame the child for not “doing it right”

-May criticize or act affronted when child asks for more support or starts questioning their parent’s behavior.
-It’s common for this to start in adolescence but it continues through adulthood.
+May criticize or become defensive when the child asks for more support or questions the parent's behavior.
+This behavior often starts in adolescence but can continue into adulthood.

 Passive Parent

-Does not stand up for self or others
+Avoids confrontation and does not stand up for themselves or others

 Rejecting Parent